-Although we do not have a formal policy requiring director attendance at our Annual Meeting, all directors and all nominees for election as directors are encouraged to attend the Annual Meeting.
-Last year, all of our incumbent directors, Common Stock Director nominees and former Preferred Stock Directors, attended our Annual Meeting, either in person or telephonically.
+Although we do not have a formal policy requiring director attendance at our Annual Meeting, all directors and all nominees for election as directors are encouraged to attend the annual meeting of stockholders.
+Last year, all of our incumbent Common Stock Directors and Common Stock Director nominees, attended our annual meeting, either in person or telephonically.